ResurgentNetwork/Valheim-Modpack/README.md

 ----
 ### Changelog
+v0.0.22
+- Added Compress.
+Compress data to/from server.

 v0.0.21
 - Removed NameYourShip.
 Does not work outright or does not work with the combination of mods in this pack.
 - AzuAntiCheat updated to 1.5.0